Tarka Line: Community rail

 The line was designated by the Department for Transport as a community rail line in September 2006.
 This aims to increase revenue and reduce costs.
 Among possible options are increasing the car parking at stations, looking at ways to increase the train frequency and facilities at stations.

+Services

+Great Western Railway operates services on the line, most with diesel multiple units.
+They operate approximately hourly in each direction; the journey between Exeter Central and Barnstaple takes around 75 minutes.